mikevosskuhler/aws_saa_co3/Databases.md

 query data on S3
 # DB migration service
 used a EC2 instance called a DMS which performs the replication
+- you give it a source and dest endpoint with a source and target DB
+	- one of the endpoints has to be on AWS
+- schema conversion tool (SCT) --> migration between incompatible DB types
+	- can also be used in conjunction with Snowball
 # NoSQL DBs
 - large volumes of transactions
 - less storage efficient